jussikinnula/jussikinnula.github.io/angular-universal-wordpress-frantic-20170127.md

 https://github.com/jussikinnula/angular2-universal-wordpress

 Note!
 The instructions are for older WordPress 4.6.2.
-The started will be updated shortly, but just a reminder that WP-API doesn't need to be installed as plugin anymore.
+The starter repository will be updated shortly, but just a reminder that WP-API doesn't need to be installed as plugin anymore.

 ---